 Hepatological indications to withhold IMP are due to decompensation such as non-variceal bleeding, sepsis, acute kidney injury (Appendix 3) or spontaneous bacterial peritonitis.
 Where an indication for NSBB has become apparent (e.g. variceal haemorrhage) the patient should suspend IMP and undergo SOC.
 Where the indication to stop IMP is temporary (e.g. vasopressor dependent septic shock, spontaneous bacterial peritonitis) this should be recorded and reported to the CTU and TM, and IMP restarted when safe to do so (at the discretion of the local PI).
 Any decision to stop IMP must be made in consultation with the local PI and reassessed at 1-week post cessation with a view to restart.
 In patients who stop IMP permanently, outcome data will be collected until trial end and the patient's GP will be informed.

-5.7.
-Month 6-36 (+/- 6 weeks at each interval) standard of care follow up procedures clinical review of medical history deprivation assessment targeted physical exam, including grading of ascites and hepatic encephalopathy,
+5.7.Month 6-36 (+/- 6 weeks at each interval) standard of care follow up procedures

 Participants will receive clinical review in the outpatient setting: